Treacherous/treacherous-aurelia/readme.md

 Treacherous plugin for aurelia which allows treacherous validation to hook into the view.

+It is very much like the knockout one but tries to work similarly to aurelia's new validation system wherever possible.

 (See more about Treacherous [HERE](https://github.com/grofit/treacherous))

 ## Installing